CommaVid: MagicCard

 MagiCard is an Atari 2600 programming tool on a cartridge that originally came with a 100-page manual and was only available via mail order.
 According to CommaVid co-owner Gaines, 50 to 100 MagiCard cartridges were produced.

 Video Life

 Video Life is a version of the cellular automaton known as Conway's Game of Life for the Atari 2600.
-Video Life was only available through a special mail order offer to owners of CommaVid's Magicard.
+Video Life was only available through a special mail order offer to owners of CommaVid's MagiCard.
 Fewer than 20 cartridges of Video Life were made.
-A 2003 report in the Chicago Reader by Jeffrey Felshman estimates that cartridges would sell for as much $3000 at the time.
+A 2003 report in the Chicago Reader estimated that cartridges would sell for as much $3000 at the time.